 The Board of Directors has adopted our Code of Conduct, which applies to all of our employees, officers and Directors as described in our Annual Report to Shareholders.
 Included in the Code of Conduct are ethics provisions that apply to our Chief Executive Officer, Chief Financial Officer, and all other financial and accounting management employees.
-Copies of the Code of Conduct are available on our website at http://www.daktronics.com.
+Copies of the Code of Conduct are available on our website at www.daktronics.com.
 The Nominating and Corporate Governance Committee reviews the Code of Conduct annually and oversees its implementation.

-Policy and Procedures with Respect to Related Person Transactions
+Policy and Procedures with Respect to Related Party Transactions

-Our Board of Directors has adopted a written policy and procedure with respect to related person transactions, which the Audit Committee oversees.
-Under the policy, a "related party transaction" is a transaction, arrangement or relationship in which the Company was, is or will be a participant, the amount involved exceeds \$120,000, and in which any "related person" had, has or will have a direct or indirect material interest.
+Our Board of Directors has adopted a written policy and procedure with respect to related party transactions, which the Audit Committee oversees.
+Under the policy, a "related party transaction" is generally defined as a transaction, arrangement or relationship in which the Company was, is or will be a participant; the amount involved exceeds \$120,000; and in which any "related person" had, has or will have a direct or indirect material interest.
 The policy generally defines a "related person" as a Director, executive officer or beneficial owner of more than five percent of any class of our voting securities and any immediate family member of any of the foregoing persons.

-The Audit Committee reviews and, if appropriate, approves any potential related person transaction.
-On an annual basis, the Audit Committee reviews any previously approved related person transaction that is ongoing.
+The Audit Committee reviews and, if appropriate, approves related party transactions, including certain transactions which are deemed to be pre-approved under the policy.
+On an annual basis, the Audit Committee reviews any previously approved related party transaction that is ongoing.